 - Cricut Premium Fine Point Blade for medium weight cardboard

-- Cricut Explore Deep Cut Blade for heavier cardboard up to 1.2mm thick
+- Use the Cricut Explore Deep Cut Blade for heavier cardboard up to 1.2mm thick

 - Cricut Knife Blade for heavy weight chipboard